How to lock your bike

 - Always lock your bike at home (to an immovable object, as you would when you are out and about)

 - Consider ground anchors – to concrete – if you have a garage

 - Be wary of giving away your bike details and home location when using social media or apps such as Strava (consider the ‘enhanced privacy mode’).

-- Avoid keeping your bike in a shed.
+- Avoid keeping your bike in a wooden shed.
 If you do have to, ensure the bike is out of view (especially if there is a public footpath or other access at the back of your property and you have windows – it’s possible to put on one way privacy window film – on your shed).

 - If you live in a flat, avoid leaving your bike in a communal hallway, even if it’s possible to lock the bike to a staircase railing or similar.
-Keep it inside your flat, but we wary about balconies if it could be potentially reached by a thief.
+Keep it inside your flat, but be wary about balconies if it could be potentially reached by a thief.